Date of Degree

 Copyright 2009 Mark Andrew McDermott

 McDermott, Mark Andrew.
-"The impact of embedding multiple modes of representation on student construction of chemistry knowledge." dissertation, University of Iowa, 2009.
+"The impact of embedding multiple modes of representation on student construction of chemistry knowledge."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.